Hoan Kiem turtle: Classification

-Most authorities classify Rafetus leloii as a junior synonym of Rafetus swinhoei, based a study by Farkas et al. However, some Vietnamese biologists, such as Hà Đình Đức, who first described Rafetus leloii, and Lê Trần Bình, insist that the two turtles are not the same species.
+Most authorities classify Rafetus leloii as a junior synonym of Rafetus swinhoei, based on a study by Farkas et al. However, some Vietnamese biologists, such as Hà Đình Đức, who first described Rafetus leloii, and Lê Trần Bình, insist that the two turtles are not the same species.
 Lê points out genetic differences as well as differences in morphology, re-describing the Hoan Kiem turtle as Rafetus vietnamensis.
 However, Farkas et al. repeated their 2003 conclusion in 2011, stating that differences between specimens may be due to age.
 They also pointed out that Lê et al. did not adequately describe their methods for DNA sequencing, and that the genetic sequences used were never sent to GenBank.
 They also criticized the fact that Lê et al. violated the ICZN Code by renaming the species from Rafetus leloii to Rafetus vietnamensis on the grounds of “appropriateness”.
 Another genetic analysis was purportedly when the turtle was rescued and cleaned, which allegedly showed it to be female and distinct from the R. swinhoei of China and Đồng Mô, Vietnam.
 However, the results were not formally announced or ever published in a peer-reviewed research article, and some skepticism has been cast on the results.

 Đức has also hypothesized that Emperor Thái Tổ of the Lê dynasty brought the turtles from Thanh Hóa Province and released them in Hoàn Kiếm Lake.
 Recently, Đức and some researchers found skeletons of giant turtles in Yên Bái, Phú Thọ and Hòa Bình provinces.